nwesterhausen/dwarf-tales/docs/ushuldakon/ulingbomrek/embark.md

 Gósmerlam, The Umbral Stones

 - is an image of stones, two dwarves and a mountain.
 The two dwarves are raising the mountain.
 The two dwarves are surrounded by the stones.

+## Supplies

+We bring with us a couple picks, a couple axes, a spear, a few quivers, an iron anvil, some barrels of mixed drinks,some barrels of mixed meat foods, some barrels of vegetables, a few bags of seeds, a few lengths of rope, some cloth and thread, and 11 sand bags.

+### Live Stock

+The animals we're bringing were selected by Id:

+- a pair of cats
+- 3 dogs (one male)
+- 6 blue peafowl (one peacock)
+- 7 turkeys (one gobbler)

 ## Dwarves